joholl/rpi4-uboot-tpm/README.md

 Create a file named `tpm-soft-spi.dts` and copy the following into it.

+NOTE: somewhere between commits `7dbafe06` and `1259567a`, the chip select polarity changed in the U-Boot driver.
+This is the reason for the `1` in `cs-gpios = <&gpio 7 1>;`.
+If you use an older U-Boot version, you might want to put a `0`, there.

 ```dts
 /*
  * Device Tree overlay for the Infineon SLB9670 Trusted Platform Module add-on